pipeline

 ERAS-12 (EGFR D2/D3)

-EGFR & RAS/MAPK altered solid tumors
+EGFR & RAS/MAPK altered tumors

 Small molecule